koandamb01/simplesrojects/README.md

 # Practices-Projects
-This repository is for all my practice projects
+This repository is for all my practice projects.
+Feel free to use it!